IBM/eventing-openliberty-blockchain/README.md

 ## 8. Query all ledger state as a buyer

-As an interested party who is on the blockchain, such as national car dealers, may be interested in buying a used car.
-For example a 21 year old boy may want to buy a VW Golf.
+A buyer, for example, a national car dealer, may be interested in buying a used car and will query the blockchain network.

-1. Navigate to the buyer on `http://localhost:9081/openapi/ui`
+1. 1.
+Navigate to the seller's [Java microservice on port 9081](http://localhost:9080/openapi/ui/)

-    In reality, the blockchain network will be deployed on the IBM Cloud Blockchain Platform, with the Java microservices deployed to Kubernetes, whereby multiple clients will be on different systems nationally.

-1. Navigate to **GET /System/Resources/Cars Returns all cars > Try it out > Execute**.
+1. Navigate to **GET /System/Resources/Cars Returns all cars > Try it out > Execute.**

-It will send a request to the Ledger and return back all cars.

-The successful response should look like
+This will send a request to the Ledger and return all the cars.
+A successful response should look like:

 ```
 Queried all Cars Successfully.